filo-0/BVM/docs/BVM_README.md

  - ```f32``` : 32 bit floating point
  - ```f64``` : 64 bit floating point

-## Function stack
+## Function scope
-The function stack contains all local variables of a function, every time a function is called it grows of __N__ words with __N__ a fixed number defined by the function requirements.
+The function scope contains all local variables of a function, every time a function is called it grows of __N__ words with __N__ a fixed number defined by the function requirements.
 A function scope cannot be greater than 255 words.

 ## Operation stack
 The operation stack is used to pass arguments for the opcode instructions, every time an operation is called __N__ words get popped and __K__ words pushed as defined by the instruction.